kontena/pharos-docs/addons/kontena-storage.md

 #### Common commands

-- `ceph status` - a birds-eye view of the cluster status.
+- `ceph status` - a birds-eye view of cluster status.
 - `ceph osd status` - to check the storage cluster OSD (Object Storage Daemon) status.
 - `ceph df` - to check the storage cluster's data usage and distribution.